jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/nottingham-trent-university.md

 3.8 Principal Investigators are responsible for deciding, subject to legal, ethical and commercial constraints, which Research Data are to be released to meet their obligations.
 Research Data shall be released for access and re-use as soon as practicable after research activity is completed and results published.

+3.9 The privacy and other legitimate interests of the subjects of Research Data must be protected.

 3.10 Research Data of future historical interest, and all Research Data that represent records of NTU, including data that substantiate research findings, will be offered and assessed for deposit and retention in an appropriate national or international data service or domain repository, or an NTU repository.

 3.11 As a basic principle NTU should retain the right to use its Research Data and outputs for its own teaching and non-commercial research purposes.
 Exclusive rights to reuse or publish Research Data should not be granted to commercial publishers or agents without retaining the rights to make the data openly available for re-use.
 Where the granting of such exclusive rights is a requirement of the funder, advice should be sought from NTU’S Legal Services Team to ensure that NTU can comply with its obligations under charity law.